mcnowinski/PipeLite/md/Python-Virtual-Environments.md

 [4] Create the virtual environment:

 ```
-python -m venv pipelite
+python -m venv [name]
 ```

-where the last argument is the name of your environment, e.g "pipelite."
-This will create a folder containing your environment.
+where the [name] is the name of your environment, e.g "pipelite."
+This will create a sub-folder (e.g., pipelite) containing your environment.

 [4] Next, you can start running your new environment in the terminal with the following command:

 ```
-conda activate pipelite
+[name]\Scripts\activate.bat
 ```

 Now, you can tell you are in your new environment if the name appears in parentheses in your terminal: